 On leaving the Army in 2006 he became a full-time author of military history as well as a consultant military analyst.
 He has written a paper on the military impact of HIV AIDS for Cranfield University and more recently was the historical editor for ParaData, an on-line archive for the Parachute Regiment and Airborne Forces.

-He has written ten books, also now in paperback with titles printed in the UK, US, Germany, Holland, Russia, Lithuania, Spain, Hungry, Poland and Australia.
+He has written twelve books, also now in paperback with titles printed in the UK, US, Germany, Holland, Russia, Lithuania, Spain, Hungry, Poland and Australia.

 - It Never Snows in September.
 (1989) The German view of Operation MARKET-GARDEN.
 (UK, US and German, forthcoming in Holland).

 - D-Day.
 Piercing the Atlantic Wall.
 (1994).
 (UK, US and Poland).

 - War Without Garlands.
 (1999).
 Operation Barbarossa 1941-2.
 (UK, US, Russia and Lithunaia).

 - Red Sabbath.
 (2005).
 The Battle of the Little Bighorn 1876.
 (UK).